matthiasVincent/binary_trees/README.md

 prototype: `int *heap_to_sorted_array(heap_t *heap, size_t *size);`

 ## [41.
 Big O #Binary Heap](./135-0)
-Contains the Big O per line of the following operations Binary Heap.
+Contains the Big O per line of the following operations Binary Heap:
 * Insert the value n
 * Extracting the root node
 * search for a node in a binary heap of size n